Dinner on a gold plate, then a snub: an uneven US welcome for King Charles III

 "“The mayor will not meet privately with King Charles.
 But the mayor will be at the wreath laying ceremony today,” Joe Calvello, the mayor’s press secretary, said in a terse statement on Wednesday morning."

-✓ Comprehensive Sourcing: The article provides historical context on the Koh-i-Noor diamond, including its controversial acquisition and ongoing dispute, enriching reader understanding.
+Comprehensive Sourcing: Provides historical context on the Koh-i-Noor diamond, including its acquisition in 1849 and ongoing dispute, enriching reader understanding of the mayor’s demand.

 "The 106-carat diamond, which currently sits in the crown worn by the queen mother, has been the subject of an ownership dispute since it came into the possession of Queen Victoria in 1849."